masterdev0218/ionic-angular-datatables/README.md

 # Ionic Angular Datatables

 * App to display a responsive table of data from an API, using the [Ionic 5 framework](https://ionicframework.com/docs) with Angular
-* Code from [Simon Grimm: Youtube video: Building a Responsive Data Table with Ionic Grid](https://www.youtube.com/watch?v=5xQlIYHgesg&t=5s) with some styling chhanges
+* Code from [Simon Grimm: Youtube video: Building a Responsive Data Table with Ionic Grid](https://www.youtube.com/watch?v=5xQlIYHgesg&t=5s) with some styling changes

 ## Table of contents